PatrickJS/traceur-compiler-loader/README.md

 `$ npm install imports-loader`

-By default traceur-loader using 0.0.86 version of traceur, but you can manually install any version from 0.0.8x.
+By default traceur-compiler-loader using 0.0.86 version of traceur, but you can manually install any version from 0.0.8x.

 *IMPORTANT*
 ````
-  You should install traceur-compiler before traceur-loader,
+  You should install traceur-compiler before traceur-compiler-loader
   if you want use different version on compiler.
 ````